Polyarchy

-In political science, the term polyarchy (poly "many", arkhe "rule") was used by Robert A. Dahl to describe a form of government in which power is invested in multiple people.
+In political science, the term polyarchy (poly "many", arkhe "rule") was used by Robert Dahl to describe a form of government in which power is invested in multiple people.
 It takes the form of neither a dictatorship nor a democracy.
 This form of government was first implemented in the United States and France and gradually adopted by other countries.
 Polyarchy is different from democracy, according to Dahl, because the fundamental democratic principle is "the continuing responsiveness of the government to the preferences of its citizens, considered as political equals" with unimpaired opportunities.
-A polyarchy is a state that has certain procedures that are necessary conditions for following the democratic principle.
+A polyarchy is a form of government that has certain procedures that are necessary conditions for following the democratic principle.

-In semblance, the word "polycracy" describes the same form of government, although from a slightly different premise: a polycracy is a state ruled by more than one person, as opposed to a monocracy.
+In semblance, the word "polycracy" describes the same form of government, although from a slightly different premise: a polycracy is a society ruled by more than one person, as opposed to a monocracy.
 The word derives from Greek poly ("many") and kratos ("rule" or "strength").

 Definitions

 Dahl's original theory of polyarchal democracy is in his 1956 book A Preface to Democratic Theory.
 His theory evolved over the decades, and the description in later writings is somewhat different.

 Dahl argues that "democracy" is an ideal type that no country has ever achieved.
-For Dahl, democracy is a system that is "completely responsive to all its citizens", and the closest to the democratic ideal any country can come is polyarchy.
+For Dahl, democracy is a system that is "completely responsive to all its citizens", and the closest to the democratic ideal any country has come is polyarchy.